eternity336/PalworldServerMonitor/README.md

 ---

 You will need to create a file called 'config.yaml' and save it in the base folder.
-It should look like the follwoing:
+It should look like the following:

     server: 127.0.0.1
     rcon_port: 25575